-- Activity 1.1.1.1 Undertake capacity needs assessment in relation to climate change for key grassroots stakeholders.
-The assessment will support to collect the needs, priorities and challenges of the stakeholders to focus the intervention. - Activity 1.1.1.2 Induct and empower grass root-duty bearers with knowledge in climate change.
+- The assessment will support to collect the needs, priorities and challenges of the stakeholders to focus the interventions. - Activity 1.1.1.2 Induct and empower grass root-duty bearers with knowledge in climate change.
+This will help in preparing them for actual activity implementation.

 Induction will contribute to preparing the stakeholders to the project activities before actual interventions start.
-While, empowering stakeholders will contribute to skilling them with the necessary knowledge.
-This will ensure ownership and hence, contribute to sustainability - Activity 1.1.1.3 Training in roles and responsibilities of the duty bearers at the grassroots.
-This is aimed at capacitating the targeted stakeholders to improve their management capability. - Activity 1.1.1.4 Facilitate tool kit development for mainstreaming climate interventions in development initiatives and integration of CC issues in Katonga CMP.
-The tool kit will provide reference and guide the climate change interventions.
+E. While, empowering stakeholders will contribute to skilling them with the necessary knowledge.
+This will ensure ownership and hence, contribute to sustainability. - They will gain skills in lobbying and advocacy, group dynamics, conflict management and information management.

+- Activity 1.1.1.3 Training in roles and responsibilities of the duty bearers at the grassroots. - This is aimed at capacitating the targeted stakeholders to improve their management capability in addressing climate change issues. - Activity 1.1.1.4 Facilitate tool kit development for mainstreaming climate interventions in development initiatives and integration of CC issues in Katonga CMP. - The tool kit, based on guidelines under EURECCA/OSS, will provide-be used as a reference and-to guide the climate change interventions.